 The true value of the four-year degree is the subject of much debate as we recover from the Great Recession.
 Millions of young adults are currently saddled with crippling debt, with slim prospects of employment related to their degree.
 So what if you are in a position where you are contemplating your next career move?
 The evidence for pursuing a four-year degree isn’t promising at the moment.

 Thankfully, you have options.
-In some cases, you can get the education you need in two years or less.
+In some cases, you can get the education you need for a high paying job in two years or less.
 In other cases, you can get started right away.
-Here are 20 high paying careers with little schooling.
+Here are 20 high paying jobs that are easy to get into.